aloxe/huwindty/src/pages/documentation/images.md

 ---
 ## Image location

-With the huwindty starter, images are stored within the content (after all, images are content too).
-They can be added in any folder and their url will always be relative to the `pages` folder which is the root folder for the content.
+With the Huwindty starter, images are stored within the content (after all, images are content too).
+They can be added in any folder and their URL will always be relative to the `pages` folder, which is the root folder for content.

-### example image
+### Example image

 ![drooderfiets and yellow boat](/documentation/boat.jpg)

 For example, the image above (`boat.jpg`) is located in the `/src/pages/documentation/` folder and is used by a page in the same folder.
-The url used to show it on the page will be `/documentation/boat.jpg`.
-Always use an absolute url for the image source (starting with a `/`).
+The URL used to display it on the page will be `/documentation/boat.jpg`.
+Always use an absolute URL for the image source (starting with a `/`).

 ## Responsive images

-Web pages can display on any screen from a small phone or a large high definition expensive monitor.
-Displaying a HD 3000px wide image on a phone is a waste of resources that slows down page rendering.
-On the contrary, showing a 150px picture on a wide monitor might miss some details.
-Making images responsive is the way to provide the appropriate picture to each screen.
+Web pages can be displayed on any screen, from a small phone to a large high-definition, expensive monitor.
+Displaying a 3000px-wide HD image on a phone is a waste of resources that slows down page rendering.
+Conversely, showing a 150px picture on a wide monitor might miss some details.
+Making images responsive is how you provide the appropriate picture to each screen.

-The article [Responsive images 101](https://cloudfour.com/thinks/responsive-images-101-definitions/) covers everything you need to know about this topic when managing a web site.
+The article [Responsive images 101](https://cloudfour.com/thinks/responsive-images-101-definitions/) covers everything you need to know about this topic when managing a website.

 ## Default choice

-The eleventy config provides a way to generate responsive images and store them at the right place, as well as generating the right responsive code to use them (see .eleventy.js).
-In Huwindty, Image sizes and format are set with the following default and can be adjusted according to your layout and needs by changing the Images enum at the beginning of .eleventy.js:
+The eleventy config provides a way to generate responsive images and store them in the correct location, as well as generating the correct responsive code to use them (see `.eleventy.js`).
+In Huwindty, image sizes and formats are set using the following default settings and can be adjusted according to your layout and needs by changing the `Images` enum at the beginning of `.eleventy.js`:

 ```js
 const Images = {